Importing files from a CMS library into Git.

 The same is true for a "MODIFY ELEMENT oldname newname", which essentially renames an element.
 Again, anything in the history referencing "oldname" can not be imported by this script.
 And again, if "oldname" is reused, the trouble doubles or even more.

 What can be done here, is to save the history with -F, check the history entries for such commands and do a preprocessing.
 That is remove all entries of a deleted element, but only prior to the actual deletion.
-This is not easy to do.
-For performance reasons the perl script asks only for specific records in the history file.
-The DELETE records are not retrieved.
-So this requires some manual interaction on both sides.
-And similar rename all entries of a renamed element, again only prior to the actual rename.
+And, rename all entries of a renamed element, again only prior to the actual rename.
 Then an import with -f should work.